carbon-design-system/sveld/README.md

 [![NPM][npm]][npm-url]
 ![npm downloads to date](https://img.shields.io/npm/dt/sveld?color=262626&style=for-the-badge)

 `sveld` generates TypeScript definitions and component documentation (Markdown/JSON) for Svelte components.
-It analyzes props, events, slots, and other component features through static analysis.
-Types and signatures can be defined using [JSDoc notation](https://jsdoc.app/).
+It statically analyzes props, events, slots, and the rest.
+Add types with [JSDoc](https://jsdoc.app/) when inference is not enough.

-The purpose of this project is to make third party Svelte component libraries compatible with the Svelte Language Server and TypeScript with minimal effort required by the author.
-For example, TypeScript definitions may be used during development via intelligent code completion in Integrated Development Environments (IDEs) like VSCode.
+The goal is to get third-party Svelte libraries working with the Svelte Language Server and TypeScript with minimal effort from the author.
+Generated `.d.ts` files give you autocomplete in VS Code and other IDEs.

 [Carbon Components Svelte](https://github.com/carbon-design-system/carbon-components-svelte) uses this library to auto-generate component types and API metadata.

 `sveld` uses the Svelte 5 compiler to parse `.svelte` files.
 That single parse path powers docgen and TypeScript output for Svelte 3, Svelte 4, Svelte 5 without runes (`export let`, `<slot>`, `$$restProps`, …), and Svelte 5 Runes (`$props()`, `$bindable()`, `{@render ...}`, callback props such as `onclick`, …).

-For `lang="ts"` components, `sveld` preserves source-level prop type annotations when possible instead of requiring JSDoc as the primary source of truth.
-This includes legacy `export let` props, typed `$props()` destructuring, typed whole-object `$props()` captures, local `interface`/`type` declarations, and imported type references in emitted `.d.ts` files.
+For `lang="ts"` components, `sveld` keeps source-level prop type annotations when it can, instead of forcing JSDoc.
+That covers legacy `export let` props, typed `$props()` destructuring, typed whole-object `$props()` captures, local `interface`/`type` declarations, and imported type references in emitted `.d.ts` files.

 | Syntax mode          | Supported |
 | :------------------- | :-------: |